Substra/substra-documentation/docs/source/documentation/debug.rst

 Test your assets locally without Substra
 ----------------------------------------

 The first step is to make sure your assets are working outside Substra.
-For instance to test an opener and an algorithm the following code can be used:
+For instance to test an opener and a function the following code can be used:
 ::

     # Opener test: